-To attain these objectives, one experiment involving more than 300 heifers is currently underway on two dairy farms implementing a milk feeding phase with an automated calf feeder.
+To attain these objectives, one experiment involving more than 300 heifers is currently underway at two dairy farms implementing a milk feeding phase with an automated calf feeder.
 The experiment has two different milk feeding management scenarios (restricted vs. unrestricted) as treatments.
-Data collection until weaning is complete.
-Data have been collected three times per week for the first three weeks of life, and then every two weeks until the calves are weaned.
-To date, more than 300 calves have been recruited for the project and more than 5,000 data entries on weight and height have been recorded.
-The experiment continues on one farm to obtain the impacts of treatments on postweaning performances.
-Thus, the heifers will also be weighed and measured before their first insemination and in the days preceding calving.
-Milk production will also be recorded during the first three months of lactation on the farm.
-In addition, a sub-sample from the first experiment will be used for epigenetic analysis.
-Data on milk supply programs (restricted versus unrestricted) will provide recommendations to farmers.
+Data collection up until weaning is complete.
+Data was collected three times per week for the first three weeks of life, followed by every two weeks until the calves were weaned.
+To date, more than 300 calves have been recruited for the project and over 5,000 weight and height data items have been recorded.
+The experiment is being continued on one farm to obtain the impacts of the treatments on post-weaning performance.
+The heifers were weighed and measured before their first insemination.
+Milk production during the first lactation on the same farm is in the course of being recorded.
+Additionally, a sub-sample of the data will be used for epigenetic analysis.
+The project’s current findings confirm the validity of using a tape measure to evaluate the calves’ weight prior to weaning and show that, despite minor differences, both treatments result in behaviours that are typical of calves at that age.
+Data on milk feeding programs (restricted vs. unrestricted) will be used as a basis for making recommendations to farmers.
 There is currently a lack of guidelines for the feeding of young heifers in Quebec.

-- Another master’s student will be recruited, Relationship between the milk feeding phase, preweaning performances and gene expression
+- Léonie Laflamme-Michaud, master’s student, relationship between the milk feeding phase, pre-weaning performance and gene expression.

 Special call for proposals in dairy production and processing (2016–2021)